-Here, the words "superseding them" confirm that the previous scripture were substituted with the Quran.
+Here, the words "superseding it" confirm that the previous scripture were superceded with the Quran.

 b- The substitution of one law within one Scripture with another in a subsequent Scripture

-As an example, we are told in 2:187 that sexual intercourse between married couples during the nights of the fasting month was made lawful, while it was prohibited previously.
+As an example, we read in 2:187 that sexual intercourse between married couples during the nights of the fasting month was made lawful, while it was prohibited previously.

-We are also told in 6:146 that God prohibited for the Jews all animals with undivided hoofs; and of the cattle and sheep the fat was prohibited.
+We are read in 6:146 that God prohibited for the Jews all animals with undivided hoofs, and of the cattle and sheep the fat was prohibited.
 These were made lawful in the Quran.

-Here we must stop and ask, who is likely to tell the messenger "You made this up" ? and why?
-For sure it cannot be his followers, his followers are not likely to tell him "You have made it up"................it has to be those who do not believe in him, which focuses on the followers of previous scripture who feared that their scripture was in danger of being "substituted" with the Quran.
-In actual fact, till this day, the Jews and Christians accuse Muhammad that he fabricated the Quran himself!
+Here we must stop and ask, who is likely to tell the messenger "You are merely a fabricator", and why?
+For sure it cannot be his followers.
+It could have only been those who rejected him and the Quran that was revealed to him.
+This would have applied to the disbelievers in general and also the followers of previous Scriptures who undoubtedly feared that their Scriptures were in danger of being replaced by the Quran.
+Until this day, the Jews and Christians accuse Muhammad that he fabricated the Quran himself!

-However, if they fear that their Scripture is being substituted by the Quran, they will immediately accuse the messenger that the Scripture he brings (Quran) is not from God but that he "made it up"himself.
+However, if they fear that their Scripture is being substituted by the Quran, they will immediately accuse the messenger that the Scripture he brings (Quran) is not from God but that he merely fabricated it.

-These glorious words "You have made it up" indeed stand as a true indicator from God Almighty that the substitution spoken of in this verse is not related to one within the Quran, but indeed a substitution between one scripture and another.
+These glorious words "You merely fabricated it" indeed stand as a true indicator from God Almighty that the substitution spoken of in this verse is not related to one within the Quran, but indeed a substitution between one Scripture and another.